pshomov/pshomov.github.io/_posts/worrie-free-mvvm-with-xamarin-forms.md

 Hope this makes sense, the source for a complete example is on [GitHub](https://github.com/pshomov/mvvmeasy).

-**BTW**: Sorry for not providing a way to do comments, now actively working on it, I promise.
-Meanwhile please [create an issue on the example](https://github.com/pshomov/mvvmeasy/issues) and let's have the conversation over there ;)
+~~**BTW**: Sorry for not providing a way to do comments, now actively working on it, I promise.
+Meanwhile please [create an issue on the example](https://github.com/pshomov/mvvmeasy/issues) and let's have the conversation over there ;)~~

+**Update:** As promised I have a way to post comments, but it's somewhat too-smart-for-its-own-good so I guess I will have to write a post about that ;)